 Despite extensive clinical research, that has included several randomized trials, the selection of the optimal perioperative treatment for rectal cancer remains a subject of controversy.
 While there is quite strong evidence to support the superiority of preoperative radiotherapy compared to postoperative treatment [1-4], several doubts remain over the selection of the optimal preoperative regimen.
 The origins of this debate are illustrated by the analysis of reduction in incidence of pelvic relapse rates as a function of total radiation dose and overall treatment time, determined based on the outcome of historical studies on preoperative radiotherapy for rectal cancer [5].
 The results of the analysis indicate that short-course preoperative radiotherapy (25 Gy in 5.0 Gy per fraction) and long-course preoperative radiotherapy (50.4 Gy in 1.8 Gy per fraction) are, in general, iso-effective in terms of locoregional control, providing the adequate dose increment is delivered in long-course regimens to compensate for the extension in overall treatment time and reduction in the fraction size.
-The exact contribution of each of these factors (i.e. overall treatment time and fraction size) towards local effectiveness of preoperative therapy is, however, still not well established, although existing studies suggest that subclinical deposits of rectal cancer repopulate rapidly [5] and the fractionation sensitivity of rectal cancer clonogens is relatively high with α/β estimates of approximately 5.0 Gy [6].
-Considering the iso-effectiveness of adequately selected short-course and long-course regiments in terms of tumour control, both schedules have keen opponents and supporters.
-Diverse arguments have been raised (tumour response rate, sphincter preservation rate, early and late tolerance)
+The exact contribution of each of these factors (i.e. overall treatment time and fraction size) towards local effectiveness of preoperative therapy is, however, still not well established, although existing studies suggest that subclinical deposits of rectal cancer repopulate rapidly [5] and the fractionation sensitivity of rectal cancer clonogens is relatively high with $\alpha/\beta$ estimates of approximately 5.0 Gy [6].
+Considering the iso-effectiveness of adequately selected

-Jak cytować / How to cite:
+How to cite: